Metrist-Software/product-docs/vitepress/docs/monitors/metrist_s3.md

     "name": "s3",
     "run_type": "dll"
   },
-  "steps": [
+  "steps": [{
-    {
     "check_logical_name": "PutBucket",
-      "description": "This step attemps to put a bucket, randomly named."
+    "description": "This step attempts to put a bucket, randomly named."
-    },
-    {
+  }, {
     "check_logical_name": "PutObject",
-      "description": "This step attemps to put an object in a bucket created in a previous step."
+    "description": "This step attempts to put an object in a bucket created in a previous step."
-    },
-    {
+  }, {
     "check_logical_name": "GetObject",
-      "description": "This step attemps to get an object placed in a previous step."
+    "description": "This step attempts to get an object placed in a previous step."
-    },
-    {
+  }, {
     "check_logical_name": "DeleteObject",
-      "description": "This step attemps to delete an object placed in a previous step."
+    "description": "This step attempts to delete an object placed in a previous step."
-    },
-    {
+  }, {
     "check_logical_name": "DeleteBucket",
-      "description": "This step attemps to delete a bucket put in a previous step."
+    "description": "This step attempts to delete a bucket put in a previous step."
-    }
-  ]
+  }]
 }
 ```